 - 2.1.
-Transportation System Data Collection - Sent letter to local agencies informing them about our traffic count program - 2.2.
-Data Mapping, Analysis, and Reporting - Created spatial data from the submissions to the TIP and Posted the data, location of the road projects, to an online map, - Created the follow-up data of the submissions projects selected and by year - Created Maps for use in the NATS TIP & Long Range Plan. - Updating existing and proposed nonmotorized transportation facilities from the first round of data collection - Updates to the 2nd drafts and layouts of existing nonmotorized transportation facilities - Data updated for 7 counties: Berrien, Branch, Cass, Calhoun, Kalamazoo, St Joseph, and Van Buren - Presence of wide shoulders - Non-motorized trails - Parks and other recreational areas - Proposed non-motorized trails - Prepared and printed large maps for each county and cities. - SWMPC is the lead in the U.S. Census Bureau, 2020 Census Participant Statistical Areas Program (PSAP) for three counties Berrien, Cass and Van Buren Counties.
-PSAP is a once- per-decade opportunity to review and update census tracts, block groups, census designated places (CDPs), and census county divisions (CCDs).
-In turn, these census areas have direct implication to MDOT's Traffic Demand Modeling program. - As the primary participant, SWMPC staff has received training provided by the Census Bureaus which includes installing and training with Open Source GIS software and connecting to the data provided by the census bureau. - 2.3.
-Asset Management - Performed regional Roadsoft database maintenance to ensure data that is accurate and consistent with local agency data sets. - Uploaded PASER ratings for Berrien and Cass Counties to TAMC - Create Pavement Condition reports for: - NATS MPO Area - Berrien County - 2.4.
-Functional Classification System Updates - Data updated for 7 counties: Berrien, Branch, Cass, Calhoun, Kalamazoo, St Joseph, and Van Buren
+Transportation System Data Collection - Collected 25 traffic counts - Sent out HPMS questionnaire to local road agencies - 2.2.
+Data Mapping, Analysis, and Reporting - Annual report on performance measures and targets posted online - Mapped projects in the TIP - Updating existing and proposed nonmotorized transportation facilities from the first round of data collection - Finished the seven county Road and Bicycle trail map: Prepared maps of each county with Wide shoulders, non-motorized trails, parks, trailheads, and mountain bike trails.
+Maps were presented to each county and MDOT before a final brochure was made - SWMPC is the lead in the U.S. Census Bureau, 2020 Census Participant Statistical Areas Program (PSAP) for three counties Berrien, Cass and Van Buren Counties.
+PSAP is a once-perdecade opportunity to review and update census tracts, block groups, census designated places (CDPs), and census county divisions (CCDs).
+In turn, these census areas have direct implication to MDOT's Traffic Demand Modeling program. - As the primary participant, SWMPC staff has received training provided by the Census Bureaus which includes installing and training with Open Source GIS software and connecting to the data provided by the census bureau.

+2.3.
+Asset Management

+- Performed regional Roadsoft database maintenance to ensure data that is accurate and consistent with local agency data sets. - Uploaded PASER ratings for Berrien and Cass Counties to TAMC - Create Pavement Condition reports for:

+- NATS MPO Area

+- Berrien County

+- Cass County